clouway/sitebricks/README.md

  [Guice](http://code.google.com/p/google-guice), it also balances idiomatic Java with an emphasis on concise code.

+### clouWay Notes ###

+This branch is created due lack of activity in the original repository.
+Few fixes are addresssed here as some of our projects require them.

 ### Early error detection ###

 This following misspelling results in a template compile error: